ATTPC/analysis-docs/coords.rst

 ..  caution::
     It's important to remember that the Micromegas is rotated when it is installed in the TPC.
-Therefore, the x and y dimensions of the generated pad plane points (see :func:`pytpc.padplane.generate_pad_plane`) are not the same as the horizontal and vertical directions in the lab unless a rotation is applied.
+Therefore, the x and y dimensions of the generated pad plane points are not the same as the horizontal and vertical directions in the lab unless a rotation is applied.

     The connector side of the Micromegas has 72-degree rotational symmetry.
 When the Micromegas is installed in the TPC, it is rotated through 1.5 of these symmetric segments, so the rotation angle for the transformation is